 The Choice of Wax Used to Produce the Candles

-Candles made with waxes that emit toxins when burned (i.e. paraffin) aren't suitable for aromatherapy.
-Holistic aromatherapy promotes use of all natural ingredients, Paraffin wax, a by-product of petroleum production is clearly not natural.
+Candles made with waxes that emit toxins when burned (i.e. paraffin) are cheaper, but they aren't suitable for holistic aromatherapy.
+Paraffin wax is a by-product of petroleum production.

 The Large Quantity Essential Oil Required to Make Aromatic Candles